 away from the evil of this world.
 Frodo, Gandalf and the elvish lords

-leave Middle Earth from the Grey Havens, shortly after the War of
+left Middle Earth from the Gray Havens, shortly after the War of

 the Ring.
 Samwise Gamgee, after the death of his wife Rose, was taken

 on one of the last ships wrought in the Havens, in 62 of the Fourth

 Age.
 As one of the Ring Bearers, he was probably the last non-Elf

 to enjoy this privilege.
 Cirdan himself would not stay much longer,

 to bring some belated Elves.
 At the death of Aragorn and Arwen Undomiel,